sotnir/shinyApp_LabArchives/intro.md

 <a name="billing"></a>
 ## Billing and Subscription

-**IMPORTANT:** The LabArchives Scheduler subscription currently supports up to **12** users until 28 July 2023, thanks to funding from the University's Research Concordat.
-After the subscription expires, the scheduler will switch back to the Free Subscription plan, which has a 5-user limit.
+**IMPORTANT NOTICE:** Our LabArchives Scheduler subscription, which was funded by the University's Research Concordat, supported up to **12** users until July 28, 2023.
+Once the subscription expires, it will not automatically revert to the Free Subscription plan, which has a 5-user limit, even if reducing the number of users.

+As a temporary solution, the LabArchives support team has extended our subscription until Saturday, September 2nd.
+This extension is to ensure access to data for creating the August quarter report, which can be found [here](reports/report-2023-08.pdf).

+We are actively engaged in discussions to determine a more long-term solution, which encompasses various options, including renewing the Scheduler license and exploring alternative avenues.

 <a name="How-to-3-get-pricing"></a>
-### 1. Get Pricing
+### 1. How to get pricing

 To find out the latest pricing for the LabArchives Scheduler subscription, follow these steps: